rneeshk/Manual-Testing-Shopify-Platform/README.md

-This repository contains the documentation and artifacts for manual testing of the Shopify website.
-It includes test scenarios, test cases, bug reports, test plans, mind maps, and summary reports for functionalities like Sign Up, Login, Free Trial, Navbar, Plans and Pricing, Footer, and more.

 # 📋 Manual Testing Project on Shopify

-This repository contains the documentation and deliverables created during the manual testing of the Shopify website <a href="https://www.shopify.com/" target="_blank">Shopify</a>.
+Manual testing experiment on the Shopify e-commerce platform to evaluate functionality and user experience. <a href="https://www.shopify.com/" target="_blank">Shopify</a>.
 This project involves testing critical functionalities to ensure a seamless user experience and identifying potential issues.
 Detailed documentation for every stage of the testing process is provided below.

 ---